boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

 ## How to embed the Multi-tabbed dashboard

-You can embed the multi-tabbed dashboard by using the dashboard ID or dashboard path which is similar to embedding a regular dashboard.
-Please refer to the following code sample for embedding a multi-tabbed dashboard
+To embed the multi-tabbed dashboard, you can use either the dashboard ID or the dashboard path, similar to embedding a regular dashboard.
+Please refer to the code sample below for embedding a multi-tabbed dashboard.

 ```js